sporeproject/spore-frontend/README.md

 ## Welcome to the Spore Github Repo

-The ultra-deflationary inter-blockchain token that gives you 3% frictionless rewards + 3% burn in the Avalanche ecosystem, a bridge Avalanche/Binance Smart Chain, an ultra deflationary 6% burn on every transaction on the Binance Smart chain ecosystem, and many more features in development.
+The ultra-deflationary inter-blockchain token that gives you frictionless rewards in the Avalanche ecosystem, a bridge Avalanche/Binance Smart Chain, an ultra deflationary 6% burn on every transaction on the Binance Smart chain ecosystem, and many more features in development.

 ### How can we develop so many things?